vahidGhadiri/Design-patterns/creational/prototype/description.md

 - **Performance Optimization**: When you need to improve performance by reducing the overhead associated with creating new objects.
 - **State Preservation**: When you need new objects that share the state of existing objects.
 - **Prototype Registry**: When you need a registry of objects that can be cloned to produce new instances on demand.

+### Use case
+ - **Use the Prototype pattern** when the cost of creating a new object is high and when you have a base object with common characteristics that need to be duplicated.